nychealth/coronavirus-data/README.md

 **Questions and custom requests**: We will try to answer questions about the data in this repository as we are able to.
 If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
 Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.
 We are not able to accommodate custom data requests placed via Github.

 ***
+## Update on April 3, 2023

+Starting the week of April 3, 2023, the Health Department will update data in this repository and on the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) weekly on Thursdays.

 ## Update on October 28, 2022

 The Health Department uploaded historical probable deaths among NYC residents recently reported from other jurisdictions.
 These were cases where COVID was listed on the death certificate but without a corresponding positive lab and took place in 2020, 2021, and early 2022.